Skip to content

 Question

-What Information Do I Need to Gather to Allow GSC to Diagnose a HNAS Security Permissions Issue?
+What Information Do I Need To Gather To Allow GSC To Diagnose a Hitachi Network Attached Storage (HNAS) Security Permissions Issue?

 Environment

-• Hitachi Virtual Storage Platform G/Fx00 models (VSP G/Fx00) NAS modules
+• Hitachi Virtual Storage Platform G/Fx00 models (VSP G/Fx00) with NAS modules

-• Hitachi Virtual Storage Platform Nx00 models (VSP Nx00) NAS modules
+• Hitachi Virtual Storage Platform Nx00 models (VSP Nx00) with NAS modules

 Answer

-In order to begin investigation into HNAS security permissions problems GSC requires all the information detailed below:
+• In order to begin investigation into Hitachi Network Attached Storage (HNAS) security permissions problems Global Support Center (GSC) requires all the information detailed below:

 • What the problem is perceived to be?